sixhours-team/memcached-spring-boot/README.md

 All of the values have sensible defaults and are bound to [MemcachedCacheProperties](https://github.com/igorbolic/memcached-spring-boot/blob/master/memcached-spring-boot-autoconfigure/src/main/java/io/sixhours/memcached/cache/MemcachedCacheProperties.java) class.

-**Notice**

-If multiple applications are sharing the same Memcached server, make sure to specify unique cache `prefix` for each application in order to avoid cache data conflicts.
+>**Notice:** If multiple applications are sharing the same Memcached server, make sure to specify unique cache `prefix` for each application in order to avoid cache data conflicts.

 ## Usage